Regular Skilled Worker Program

 The selection grid also applies to your accompanying spouse for the following criteria:

-For these criteria, the same requirements and number of points apply, except for language proficiency where only oral French (comprehension and expression) is assessed to obtain points in the selection grid.
+For language proficiency, only oral French (comprehension and expression) is assessed to obtain points in the selection grid.
+Consult the grid to determine the points that apply under each criterion for spouses.

 7- Validated job offer